 However, for girls, procreation-readiness is more complicated.
 Girls don’t reliably release eggs until a year or two after their first menstrual periods (menarche).
 In 1800 in the U.S. and Western Europe, that occurred around 16.
 Since then, for reasons not entirely understood but probably having to do with increased fat consumption, menarche has fallen several years.
-Today, around 7 percent of American girls begin menstruating by age eleven and more than 90 percent have periods by fourteen, with median menarche around twelve.
+Today, around 7 percent of American girls begin menstruating by age 11 and more than 90 percent have periods by 14, with median menarche around 12.
 Given the lag time between first periods and reliable egg release, Biblically speaking, girls today are “too young” until around 13.

 From Little Adults to Children